 You can perceive the music as if you were in a room with the musicians, every detail of every note is great and as we have mentioned before, it's the best audio format.

 These sound formats are so special that in order to play them properly you have to invest in an external DAC, a headphone amplifier capable of handling the files, and a specialized digital player.
 We are not kidding when we say they are special.

 There are also some downsides to these music formats: the most notable is that there are probably no DSD recordings to listen to all your favorite artists.

 If you are a fan of musicians like Norah Jones or Carlos Santana you will probably find some gems in DSD sound formats.
-But if you prefer Justin Bieber or more commercial artists, there are most likely no recordings available in DSD music formats.
+But if you prefer more mainstream artists, there are most likely no recordings available in DSD music formats.

 And even if you get the DSD recordings you enjoy the most, you will have to pay for them.
 An album in DSD audio format costs about 20 €.
 They are also quite heavy: each album can take up to 12 GB of your hard drive.
-As we said, if you invest so much in audio files you will want to avoid playing them with your computer’s built-in DAC or with the poor quality amplifiers that many headphones may come with.
+In addition, if you invest so much in audio files you will want to avoid playing them with your computer's built-in DAC or with the poor quality amplifiers that many headphones may come with.

-To really savor them we recommend that you invest in a quality external DAC and headphone amplifier to take advantage of the quality of these files.
+To really savor them we recommend that you invest in a quality external DAC and headphone amplifier to make the most of the quality of these files.
 As you can see, these are files made for audiophiles or industry professionals.